ARUP-NGS/BMFtools/MANUAL.md

   Description:
   > Performs molecular demutiplexing of inline barcoded fastq data.
   > The homing sequence is a sequence of bases marking the end of the random nucleotides
   > which make up the barcode.
-This is required to ensure that chemistr has worked as expected
+This is required to ensure that chemistry has worked as expected
   > and to identify the barcode length, which is used for additional entropy.

   > To achieve linear performance with arbitrarily large datasets, an initial marking step subsets the reads by the first